 Qualified students can borrow up to \$1000 per year at 5 percent interest from this revolving fund.
-Repayment begins six months after the student leaves college.
-A FAFSA must be filed.
+Repayment begins six months Samples of withdrawal calculations are available upon request in after the student leaves college.
+A FAFSA must be filed. the Financial Aid Office.